fabrix-app/docs/en/about/contribute.md

 You are welcome to author a new Spool at any time.
 Spools must inherit from the main [Spool](https://github.com/fabrix-app/spool) interface to inherit the API.
 Feel free to start work on a new spool, just make sure and do a thorough search on npm, Google and Github to make sure someone else hasn't already started working on the same thing.

 It is recommended that you maintain your Spool in your own Github repository.
-If you would like to submit your Spool to be listed in the [fabrix Github Organization](https://github.com/fabrix-app), please submit an issue to the [fabrix Issue queue](https://github.com/fabrix-app/spool/issues).
+If you would like to submit your Spool to be listed in the [Fabrix Github Organization](https://github.com/fabrix-app), please submit an issue to the [Fabrix Issue queue](https://github.com/fabrix-app/spool/issues).

 ###### Contributing to a generator